afchapman/afchapman.github.io/_tutorials/psychscaling.md

 |        5 |      40 |     180 | TRUE    | 1362 |        1 | 9229 |
 |        6 |      10 |      40 | TRUE    | 2375 |        1 | 9229 |

-Here, we ignore the identity of the individual items, and just code the angle difference between the top pair and the bottom pair.
+In both cases, we ignore the identity of the individual items, and just code the angle difference between the pairs (or relative to the reference color).

-Because of the similarity in how we fit the data from each task, I’ll just use the quad task data from this point onwards (mostly because the experiment I’m taking it from has more trials overall).
+Because of the similarity in how we fit the data from each task, I’ll just use the quad task data from this point on (mostly because the experiment I’m taking it from has more trials overall).

 #### Fitting the GLM

-Although the name may sound intimidating, actually fitting the Maximum Likelihood Difference Scaling model is pretty simple.
+Although the name may sound intimidating, actually fitting the Maximum Likelihood Difference Scaling (MLDS) model is pretty simple.
 Essentially, we are estimating the scaling parameters using logistic regression.
 However, we do have to go one step beyond how you would fit a normal regression model.
-In this case, we can’t just regress the color angle differences onto participants responses, because 1) responses are going to be a function of the relationship between the similarity of the top and bottom colors, and 2) any given difference in color (say, 20° from the reference color) can be the correct choice on one trial (if the alternative is 60° from the reference) but the incorrect choice on another trial (if the alternative is only 10° different from the reference).
+In this case, we can’t just regress the color angle differences onto participants responses, because 1) responses are going to be a function of the relationship between the similarity of the top and bottom colors (that is, they aren’t just independent predictors), and 2) any given difference in color (say, 20° from the reference color) can be the correct choice on one trial (if the alternative is 60° from the reference) but the incorrect choice on another trial (if the alternative is only 10° different from the reference).